Learning When to Trust LLM Priors: A Validated Framework for Semantic Prior Integration: Experiments

 \subsection{Implementation Details}

 We summarize the Statsformer implementation, datasets, and baselines.
 Full details are in Appendix~\ref{appdx:experimental-details}.

-\paragraph{Datasets and Data Splitting.} Our experiments span a diverse set of benchmark datasets across domains including gene expression, marketing, finance, and web analytics, with emphasis on high-dimensional, low-sample regimes.
-Dataset details are provided in Appendix~\ref{appdx:datasets}, with a summary in Table~\ref{tab:datasets}.
+\textbf{Datasets and Data Splitting.} Our experiments span a diverse set of benchmark datasets across domains including gene expression, marketing, finance, and web analytics, with emphasis on high-dimensional, low-sample regimes.
+Dataset details are provided

+in Appendix~\ref{appdx:datasets}, with a summary in Table~\ref{tab:datasets}.
 We evaluate performance across training set sizes by subsampling the training data and averaging results over $10$ random splits per training ratio.

-\paragraph{Statsformer Implementation.} We use four strong base learners that admit feature-level prior injection via the adapters in Section~\ref{sec:framework}: Lasso \citep{tibshirani1996lasso} (penalty factors), XGBoost \citep{chen2016xgboost} (feature sampling weights), random forests \citep{breiman2001randomforest} (feature sampling and instance weights), and kernel SVMs \citep{Zhang2011WeightedSVM} (feature scaling).
+\textbf{Statsformer Implementation.} We use four strong base learners that admit feature-level prior injection via the adapters in Section~\ref{sec:framework}: Lasso \citep{tibshirani1996lasso} (penalty factors), XGBoost \citep{chen2016xgboost} (feature sampling weights), random forests \citep{breiman2001randomforest} (feature sampling and instance weights), and kernel SVMs \citep{Zhang2011WeightedSVM} (feature scaling).
 Details of prior injection and per-learner gains are given in Appendix~\ref{appdx:base_learner}.

 For each base learner, we sweep $\alpha\in\{0,1,2\}$ and $\beta\in\{0.75,1\}$.
 To limit computation, no additional hyperparameter tuning is performed during OOF stacking (e.g., Lasso selects its regularization internally).
 The meta-learner is non-negative $\ell_2$-regularized logistic regression for classification and elastic net for regression.
+For the main results, we use the OpenAI \texttt{o3} reasoning model \citep{openai2025o3o4mini} to generate feature scores.
+Model ablations use additional open and proprietary LLMs (Appendix~\ref{model_ablation_append}).
+Inference is run via \texttt{OpenAI} and \texttt{OpenRouter} APIs.